Back to updates

 Practical examples

-Let's Imagine a project board with a status field indicating the current phase of each task.
-You can configure conditional coloring as follows:
+Let's imagine a project board with a Status field indicating the current phase of each task.
+You can configure Conditional Coloring as follows:

 • Tasks labeled "Completed" are colored green.

-• Tasks labeled "In Progress" are colored yellow.
+• Tasks labeled "In progress" are colored yellow.

 • Tasks labeled "Blocked" are colored red.